Kelambakkam

 Kelambakkam is a suburban and residential neighbourhood of Chennai, India.
 It is located in the south-eastern portion of the city along the Old Mahabalipuram Road (OMR), and is about 5 km from Siruseri IT park and 12 km from Sholinganallur junction.
 It is another important junction after Sholinganalur, which connects GST road (Vandalur) and ECR road (Kovalam).
-Kelambakkam is considered as the southern gateway to Chennai city on OMR Road and comes under Zone-2 (Sholinganalur to Kelambakkam stretch) of OMR Road.
+Kelambakkam is considered as the Southern Gateway to Chennai city on OMR Road and comes under Zone-2 (Sholinganalur to Kelambakkam stretch) of OMR Road.

 Metro Train project-Phase 2 is under process which connects Madhavaram with Siruseri IT park (Deadline to be operational for this Corridor-3 by 2025).

 Census 2011

-The total population of Kelambakkam is around 20,000 and expected to be doubled by 2021.
+The total population of Kelambakkam is around 20,000 and expected to be scaled up every year.
 The literacy rate of this locality is 90.88%.
 The sex ratio in Kelambakkam is 1,018.

 More families are migrating to Kelambakkam due to huge residential and commercial development, good ground water availability and easy accessibility to all parts of Chennai city with excellent road infrastructure.

-According to recent survey, Chennai city will have a population of 15 million people by 2030 (current population in 2019 is 11 million).
+According to recent survey, Chennai city will have a population of 15 million people by 2030 (current population in 2023 is 12 million).
 Since population has already reached saturation point till Sholinganallur in OMR Road, more people (around 10 lakh people) will start migrating in Sholinganallur–Kelambakkam stretch till 2030.